JustinnT/product_security_challenge/README.md

 8. Visit https://localhost:3443

 ## List of mechanisms implemented
-1. Input sanitization and validation \
+1. Input sanitization and validation\
+Basic validation to ensure that usernames or emails are not repeated
 2. Password hashed\
 bcrypt was used to hash and store the password.
 10 rounds of salt was used.
 3. Prevention of timing attacks\